hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 /** StorageEventCreateEntry
  * To be valid, this operation needs to be signed by an issuing key of the DID:
- * - 1) The issuing key need to be valid at the Event/Operation momment
+ * - 1) The issuing key need to be valid at the Event/Operation moment
  * - 2) The DID needs not to be Deactivate
  */
 message ProtoCreateStorageEntry {